kmcelwee/kmcelwee/README.md

 ### Check out my repos that explore...

-#### 🎨 Art & Machine Learning:

-With the Center for Digital Humanities, I'm researching how machine learning will challenge what we value in art and studying how automation can be used as a source of inspiration.
-Check out my first project, [kmcelwee/mondrianify](https://github.com/kmcelwee/mondrianify) that uses edge-detection to transform images into paintings by Piet Mondrian.

 #### ⚡ The Energy Sector

 I've built multiple energy grid models with the Open Modeling Framework ([dpinney/omf](https://github.com/dpinney/omf)), an open-source project that—through partnerships with national labs and the Department of Energy—develops online tools for electric utilities.
 Partnered with the OMF, I also studied how deep learning can be used to predict energy consumption, a suprisingly under-researched field.
 Increasingly accurate energy predictions can help utilities with peak shaving, a process where small mistakes can cost tens of thousands of dollars.
 [Read about my deep learning research](https://www.kmcelwee.com/load-forecasting/).